 The main shopping streets in Amsterdam are Kalverstraat en Leidsestraat.
 They house all the major shops, but it tends to be busy, especially during the weekends.
 Leidsestraat is famous for its shoe shops.
 The quality of Kalverstraat and Leidsestraat is going down fast though, as night shops, mobile phone companies, fast food restaurants and souvenir shops mingle with the fashion stores.

 Enter Leidsestraat from Leidseplein.
 Enter Kalverstraat from Dam Square.

-The nine streets have risen to stardom the last few years.
+The 9 streets have risen to stardom the last few years.
 The nine streets are all the narrow side streets of the canal ring, between Central Station and Leidseplein.
-The streets are lined with quirkey boutiques from everthing from second hand clothes to high end fashion.
+The streets are lined with quirky boutiques from everything from second hand clothes to high end fashion.
 In between are loads of lunch rooms with street terraces (great for people watching) and bars for night life.

 Where to find the best shops in Amsterdam?